-FIGURE 4-4 CHARGER SETUF (CONFIGURATION) MEN
+FIGURE 4-4 CHARGER SETUP (CONFIGURATION) MENU

-4.3.4 View Active Alarms
+4.3.1 View Active Alarms

 All active alarms appear in the Active Alarms screen.
 Multiple alarms will scroll across the screen.
 A flashing Alarm LED indicates unacknowledged alarms.
-The control board offers front panel indicators, consisting of a High Voltage Alarm, Low Voltage Alarm, No Charger Alarm, AC Fail Alarm on the telecom models, and an additional Positive and Negative Alarm indicators are on the utility models.
+An optional control board offers front panel indicators, consisting of High Voltage Alarm, Low Voltage Alarm, No Charger Alarm, AC Fail Alarm on the telecom models and an additional Positive and Negative Alarm indicators are on the utility models.
 A steadily glowing LED indicates alarms are present and have been acknowledged.
-All alarms will remain in the Active Alarms screen until the event causing that alarm is cleared.
+An alarm will remain in the Active Alarms screen until the event causing that alarm is cleared.
 Enabling password protection will not limit access to this screen.